-Breaking News | Peru president faces calls to resign after three protesters killed
+Breaking News | Peru President Faces Calls To Resign After Three Protesters Killed

 “I just found out about the third death” in the protests, said the Archbishop of Lima, Carlos Castillo, deploring the police crackdown in a statement to state television.

+Police reported two deaths, while the National Human Rights Coordinator indicated it was investigating whether there were four.

 The Ombudsman’s Office said the first fatality, a 25-year-old man, was killed by pellet shots to the head and face.
-At least 13 protesters were injured, it said.
+At least 63 protesters were injured, the health ministry said.

 The police tactics have been criticized by the UN and rights organizations such as Amnesty International since the protests began on Tuesday.